layoutBox/PinLayout/docs/animations.md

 override func layoutSubviews() {
    super.layoutSubviews()

-   // If an animation of the view is in progress, we don't update animated
+   // If an animation of the view is in progress, we don't update animated views position. guard !isAnimating else { return }
-   // view's position.
-   guard !isAnimating else { return }
    layoutAnimatedView()
 }